Teun A. van Dijk

-Teun Adrianus van Dijk (born 7 May 1943 in Naaldwijk, German-occupied Netherlands) is a scholar in the fields of text linguistics, discourse analysis and Critical Discourse Analysis (CDA).
+Teun Adrianus van Dijk (born 7 May 1943 in Naaldwijk, German-occupied Netherlands) is a scholar in the fields of text linguistics, discourse analysis and critical discourse studies (CDS).

+He studied French Language and Literature at the Vrije Universiteit Amsterdam and General Literary Studies at the University of Amsterdam, and did post-graduate studies at the University of Strasbourg, École pratique des hautes études, University of California at Berkeley, and University of California at San Diego.

 With Walter Kintsch he contributed to the development of the psychology of text processing.
-Since the 1980s his work in CDA focused especially on the study of the discursive reproduction of racism by what he calls the 'symbolic elites' (politicians, journalists, scholars, writers), the study of news in the press, and on the theories of ideology, context and knowledge.
+Since the 1980s his work in CDS focuses especially on the study of the discursive reproduction of racism by what he calls the "symbolic elites" (politicians, journalists, scholars, writers), on the study of news in the press, and on the theories of ideology, context, and knowledge.
+His recent work is on social movement discourse and on discourse and ideologies of the radical right.
+His publications since the 1980s on topics in critical discourse studies are increasingly multidisciplinary and relate discourse and society via a sociocognitive interface.

-He founded five international journals: Poetics, Text (now called Text & Talk), Discourse & Society, Discourse Studies, Discourse & Communication, of which he still edits the last three.
+He founded six international journals: Poetics, Text (now called Text & Talk), Discurso & Sociedad, Discourse & Communication,Discourse & Society, and Discourse Studies, of which he still edits the latter two.

-Teun A. van Dijk was a professor of discourse studies at the University of Amsterdam from 1968 until 2004, and since 1999 he has taught at the Pompeu Fabra University, Barcelona.
+Teun A. van Dijk was a professor of discourse studies at the University of Amsterdam from 1968 until 2004, and since 1999 he has taught at the Pompeu Fabra University in Barcelona.
 In 2017 he founded the Centre of Discourse Studies in Barcelona.

-He has widely lectured internationally, especially in Latin America.
+He has given lectures in more than 60 countries; taught at Bielefeld University, the National Autonomous University of Mexico, El Colegio de México, the University of Puerto Rico at Rio Piedras, the State University of Campinas, and Rio de Janeiro State University; and received honorary doctorates from the University of Buenos Aires, National University of Tucumán, and Universidad de Mendoza.